tier2tickets/Knowledge-Base/content/integration/accelo.rst

 2) Create an Application User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To do this click the Configuration Gear in the botton left corner:
+To do this click the Configuration Gear in the bottom left corner:

 .. image:: images/accelo1.png